Seiya Suzuki Player Props: Cubs vs. Nationals

-The Chicago Cubs, including Seiya Suzuki (hitting .286 in his past 10 games, with a triple, a home run, three walks and two RBI), take on starting pitcher MacKenzie Gore and the Washington Nationals at Wrigley Field, Monday at 8:05 PM ET.
+The Chicago Cubs, including Seiya Suzuki (batting .282 in his past 10 games, with a triple, a home run, three walks and two RBI), take on starter Patrick Corbin and the Washington Nationals at Wrigley Field, Tuesday at 8:05 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Red Sox.
+He had a one-hit performance in his most recent game (1-for-5) against the Nationals.

 Seiya Suzuki Game Info & Props vs. the Nationals